arunpraba/reactjs.org/src/content/learn/responding-to-events.md

 </Sandpack>

-This lets these two buttons show different messages.
+This enables these two buttons show different messages.
 Try changing the messages passed to them.

 ### Passing event handlers as props {/*passing-event-handlers-as-props*/}